kubemq-io/docs/docs/development/net.md

 ### Send Request

-The KubeMQ SDK comes with two similar methods to send a Request and wait for the Response
+The KubeMQ SDK comes with two similar methods to send a Request and wait for the Response.

 SendRequestAsync returns the Response in a Task

-SendRequest returns the Response to the Delegate (callback) supplied as a parameter
+SendRequest returns the Response to the Delegate (callback) supplied as a parameter.

 #### Send Request Async

-This method allows to send a request to the Responder, it awaits for the Response and returns it in a Task
+This method allows to send a request to the Responder; it awaits for the Response and returns it in a Task.

 parameters:

 KubeMQ.SDK.csharp.CommandQuery.LowLevel.Request - Mandatory.
 The Request object to send.

 Initialize Initiator with server address from code (also can be initialized using config file):

 Method: send request

-This method allows to send a request to the Responder, and returns the Response to the Delegate (callback) supplied as a parameter
+This method allows to send a request to the Responder and returns the Response to the Delegate (callback) supplied as a parameter.

 ``` csharp
 var ChannelName = "testing_event_channel";